pierregillon/Reqnroll.Extensions.FluentTableAsserter/readme.md

 ```

 Columns are automatically determine based on property names.
-'EmailAddress' works but it is also permissive, ´Email adress' works too
+`EmailAddress` works but it is also permissive: `Email address` works too
-and is recommended because it is closer than natural language.
+and is recommended as it is closer to natural language.

 Later in your scenarios, if you need to assert only customer names, you can simply do: